mspass-team/mspass/docs/source/user_manual/CRUD_operations.rst

 is identical to the CSS3.0's use.)
 Only when the secondary query finds no matching values for :code:`dir` and :code:`dfile` will the file be deleted.

+THIS SECTION IS OUT OF DATE BUT TEMPORARILY RETAINED WHILE DEVELOPERS DECIDE HOW THIS SHOULD BE REVISED.
+When the data are stored in external files instead of gridfs, there are a number of reasons why running delete_data within a workflow is intrinsically dangerous.
+It is also an (excessively) time consuming operation because of the number of required queries.
 For large datasets stored in external files we provide a secondary cleanup mechanism through a special class we call the :code:`staged_file_manager`.
 The constructor for a :code:`staged_file_manager` requires the Database handle